MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/apply-updates.md

 # Find out when new updates are available

 To find out when an update is available, regularly check the status of your apps and solutions in the Dynamics 365 Administration Center, as described in this topic.
-It's also a good idea to participate in forums and follow blogs related to [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], where updates are likely to be announced.
+It's also a good idea to participate in forums and follow blogs related to [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], where updates are likely to be announced and discussed.

-# Open the Dynamics 365 Administration Center
+# Open the Dynamics 365 admin center

 Use the [!INCLUDE[pn-dyn-365-admin-center](../includes/pn-dyn-365-admin-center.md)] to review the status of your apps and solutions and to apply updates.
 To open the admin center: